avibimsara/Countdown-Frontend/README.md

 5. Push Notification: When the countdown reaches zero, a push notification is sent to the user's device, showing the message "Time over" in the notification bar.

-6. Responsive Design: The app is designed to be responsive, ensuring a consistent user experience across various mobile devices.

-7. Additional Features: The app may include other functionalities, such as the ability to customize the timer appearance, set multiple countdowns, or handle timezone differences.

 Overall, the app provides users with a straightforward and user-friendly countdown timer experience with the added convenience of dynamic countdown duration and timely push notifications.